 There are several features to consider when choosing a GPS device.
 You don’t have to follow everything we say, but take a moment to think about these features and what your standards are for each.

-Readability: Having a screen you can read is pretty important since you’ll be relying on your device to save you from getting lost.
+Having a screen you can read is pretty important since you’ll be relying on your device to save you from getting lost.
+Your screen should be large enough so that you can see it clearly and have an easy to read display.

 Think about when you try to read your smartphone in direct sunlight.
 Pretty tough, right?
 You want to make sure you get a GPS that is readable in direct sunlight since that is pretty much the only place you’ll be using it.